reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 #### Auto-analysis and Pattern analysis

-The "Auto-Analysis" and "Pattern analysis" tabs can allow to reduce analysis routine on the project.
+The "Auto-Analysis" and "Pattern analysis" tabs can allow reducing analysis routine on the project.

 For more information on this topic, please refer to [Analysis]('src/computeds/md/src/Analysis/index.md').